beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 ### What next?

-From here, if you want to start hacking on some websites, read up on [creating new Hyperdrives](beginner/creating-new-hyperdrives.md) and [using the editor](beginner/editor.md).
+From here, if you want to start hacking on some websites, read up on [creating new hyperdrives](beginner/creating-new-hyperdrives.md) and [using the editor](beginner/editor.md).
 If you love the idea of remixing other people's work, you should [learn about forking hyperdrives](advanced/forking-hyperdrives.md).
-If you're a fan of command-lines, [check out Beaker's WebTerm](advanced/webterm.md).
+If you're a fan of command lines, [check out Beaker's Webterm](advanced/webterm.md).

-The [Beaker.dev Developer's Portal](https://beaker.dev) has a directory of useful resources for getting into code:
+The [Beaker Developer Portal](https://beaker.dev) has a directory of useful resources for getting into code:

 * [Templates](https://beaker.dev/#templates).
 Pre-made hyperdrives you can copy.
 * [Tutorials](https://beaker.dev/#docs).
 More developer-focused guides to teach you about building on Beaker.